How to check your supply chain is ready for GDPR

 Excel Civil Enforcement’s position on GDPR

 Excel has achieved formal accreditation through the rigorous assessment of the British Standards Institute in several areas, including Information Security Management – ISO 27001: 2013, which helped us to be well-prepared for GDPR.
+(Note: our standards accrediting body has since changed to NQA)

 We have already completed a full audit of the organisation and have almost completed all remedial actions, so that we will be compliant with GDPR in early 2018, well ahead of the deadline.